 The administrator shall establish and maintain an account in the name of each member to which the administrator shall credit as of each anniversary date all amounts allocated to each such member as hereafter set forth.

 The borough shall provide the administrator with all information required by the administrator to make a proper allocation of the borough's contribution for each plan year.
-Within forty-five (45) days after the date of receipt by the administrator of such information, the administrator shall allocate such contribution to each membefs 'account in accordance with § 35-4.
+Within forty-five (45) days after the date of receipt by the administrator of such information, the administrator shall allocate such contribution to each member's account in accordance with § 35-4.

-As of each anniversary date or other valuation date, before allocation of borough contributions, any earnings or losses (net appreciation or net depreciation) of the trust fund shall be allocated in the same proportion that each member's and former member's nonsegregated account bear to the total of all member's and former membeßs nonsegregated account as of such date.
+As of each anniversary date or other valuation date, before allocation of borough contributions, any earnings or losses (net appreciation or net depreciation) of the trust fund shall be allocated in the same proportion that each member's and former member's nonsegregated account bear to the total of all member's and former members nonsegregated account as of such date.

 Members' accounts shall be debited for any insurance or annuity premiums paid, if any, and credited with any dividends received on insurance contracts.